external-secrets/kubernetes-external-secrets/README.md

 ### Add a secret

-Add secret data in the external provider (e.g., `foobar-service/foo=bar` in AWS Secrets Manager), then create an `foobar-external-secret.yaml`:
+Add secret data in your external provider (e.g., `foobar-service/foo=bar` in AWS Secrets Manager), then create a `foobar-external-secret.yaml` file:

 ```yml
 apiVersion: 'kubernetes-client.io/v1'